tc39/notes/meetings/2018-09/sept-25.md

 BT: Once this is in Chrome, this is almost web reality.
 Devs will eventually find issues if they can't depend on it in very hard to debug areas.
 Once we're there, we should change the spec to just mandate it.

-LBR: I'm not sure what we need for performance if we're not consistent.
+LEO: I'm not sure what we need for performance if we're not consistent.

 YK: The Sizzle engine actually detects [if it has a duplicate](https://github.com/jquery/sizzle/blob/3116795bba9a0c3d624e0718006b25aa5568d4cb/src/sizzle.js#L918-L922) in the comparator function: